Our Office Tour

 Thumb-Sucking and Dental Health

 Generally, thumb-sucking before the age of two is normal and harmless.
-When thumb-sucking is not stopped by the appropriate age (generally by the age of five) then parents should discourage the act.
-Prolonged thumb-sucking may contribute to crowded and/or crooked teeth development and bite problems.
+When thumb-sucking is not stopped by the appropriate age (generally by the age of five), parents should discourage the act.
+Prolonged thumb-sucking may contribute to the development of crowded and/or crooked teeth and bite problems.

 Diet and dental care for children: